gluster/glusterdocs/docs/Developer-guide/Backport-Guidelines.md

 steps you need to take care to submit a patch on release branch.

 * The patch should have same 'Change-Id'.
-* The bugzilla ID should be for the same release branch.

 ### How to contact release owners?